talview/MediaLib/README.md

 **Once done, do the clean up!**
 Call `close()` if you just want to release the Camera for other applications and re-use it again once you're app is back.

-Call `destroy()` if you want to do a full clean up (i.e release the camera and detach surfacecallbacks from your preview surface), the instance of `TalviewVideo` is not guranteed to work expectedly after you call `destroy()` (might work if you re-attach the surface)
+Call `destroy()` if you want to do a full clean up (i.e release the camera and detach surfacecallbacks from your preview surface), the instance of `Video` is not guranteed to work expectedly after you call `destroy()` (might work if you re-attach the surface)

 ### Beta Feature